nk7608/100xFtw/README.md

 ## Grinding to Become a 100x Dev 🚀

 Hey!
-I’m currently grinding JavaScript and building projects as part of Harkirat’s Cohort3 at 100xDevs.
+I’m currently grinding JavaScript, etc. and building projects as part of Harkirat’s Cohort3 at 100xDevs.
 This repo has my assignments and code from the course — I’ll keep updating it with deployed projects and more as I go.
 Follow me to stay updated on my journey! 🌟